-Your body’s core is a complex system of muscles that extend far beyond the abdominal muscles — and include even your arms and legs.
+Your body’s core is a complex system of muscles that extend far beyond the abdominal muscles.
+Even your arms and legs are included.
 In fact, your core is involved in nearly every movement of your body.

-Learn more about physical therapy at UPMC Centers for Rehab Services or find an office near you.
+Learn more about physical therapy at UPMC Rehabilitation Institute or find an office near you.

 More than 31 million Americans experience low back pain at any given time.
 To avoid back issues, prevention is key.
 There are numerous exercises that work your core, but the key is to strengthen the stabilizing muscles while placing the least amount of stress on the discs, joints, and ligaments of the spine.

-Brian Mock, PT, DPT, facility director at UPMC Centers for Rehab Services’ location at the UPMC Outpatient Center-Wexford, explains three core strengthening exercises shown to increase core stability and reduce stress on the low back.
+Brian Mock, PT, DPT, facility director at UPMC Rehabilitation Institute outpatient rehabilitation location at the UPMC Outpatient Center-Wexford, explains three core-strengthening exercises shown to increase core stability and reduce stress on the low back.

-“While performing these exercises, it is important to maintain a neutral core and work on perfecting the movement to put the least amount of strain on your back,” says Brian.
+“While performing these exercises, it is important to maintain a neutral core and work on perfecting the movement to put the least amount of strain on your back,” Brian says.